catmorrison/Synchrony/README.md

 Code for 'Population and demographic synchrony in European land birds'

-1 - Detrending.R
+1 - Detrending_prod.R

-R code to create detrended estimates of annual variation in demographic rates.
+R code to create detrended estimates of annual variation in productivity.

 2 - Pairs.R